 Karole Armitage’s signature choreography style – simultaneously classical and riotous, cerebral and modish – established her place as the ‘punk ballerina’ of the dance world.
 In the 1980s, she electrified the downtown New York scene with classical dances performed in spiked heels, and ballet poses intermixed with voguing.
-Now Armitage runs her own company, Armitage Gone!, and has collaborated with artists like David Salle and Jeff Koons, as well as designers Jean-Paul Gaultier and, most recently, Marc Jacobs, whose Spring 2020 show was a joyful riot of Armitage movements.
+Now, Armitage runs her own company, Armitage Gone!, and has collaborated with artists such as David Salle and Jeff Koons, as well as designers Jean-Paul Gaultier and Marc Jacobs, whose spring 2020 show was a joyful riot of Armitage movements.

-In a time when most of us are moving less than ever, the downtown dance maven has created this sweet and simple guide to staying in shape when you’re staying at home, specially for Wallpaper* readers.
+The downtown dance maven created this sweet and simple guide to staying in shape at home, especially for Wallpaper* readers.

 - Gently tuck your chin into your check and let it hang.
 Take a few deep breaths.
 You should feel a stretch going down your neck an even into your spine.

 - Bring your head up again and lean your head, first right and then left, each time breathing deeply for a few breaths.
 Now make a slow circle by dropping you head to your chest.
 Circle your head in a clockwise motion.
 Make sure you see the ceiling!